mrwonko/multipaint/protocol.md

 ## Messages

-Always preceded with "MRW MULTIPAINT\n" followed by integer version number in ASCII and another \n.
+Always preceded with "MRW MULTIPAINT" followed by a 32 bit integer version number in ASCII.
 Then the actual message.

+Strings consist of first their length in 32 bit, then the Characters without Null-termination.

 ### HELLO